Mindfully Healthy Living

 Other Nut and Seed Butters

-A photo of 6 spoons full of 6 different nut butters and in front of them are a small handful of the seed that created the butter.
+Six spoons full of six different nut or seed butters and in front of them are a small handful of the seed or nut that created them.
 The seeds and butters are in various colors and consistencies.

 Choosing the Healthiest Nut Butter